Table of Contents

 Engagement for 1st year:

 The transition period allows the new employee to become familiar with the organization and for the organization to learn about the new employee.
 In this phase, the employer may be able to know the new hire’s performance.
-Since one year is not a short time, anyone can analyse the improvement and get 360-degree feedback about the employee.
-During this time, organizations should schedule the training sessions, analyse the ability, and more to make them beneficial resources for the company.
+Since, one year is not a short time, anyone can analyze the improvement and get 360-degree feedback about the employee.
+During this time, organizations should schedule training sessions, analyze their ability, and more to make them beneficial resources for the company.